 This means that ∠A + ∠B = 180°.

-See the figure below for a better understanding of the pair of angles which are supplementary.
+See the figure below for a better understanding of the pair of angles that are supplementary.

 The important properties of supplementary angles are: